 Dining Services staff are trained to sort food waste in Owens Food Court, West End Market, and D2.
 Students are asked to sort their own waste at Turner Place, Squires, Hokie Grill, and Deet's Place.
 Not sure what goes where?
 Use the Sit & Sort website to guide you through the sorting process at Turner and Hokie Grill!

-Paper, cardboard, and plastics numbers "1" through "7" are recyclable in our dining centers and across campus.
-Our recycling stream is picked up by Montgomery Regional Solid Waste Authority in Christiansburg, Va.
-For more information on recycling at VT please visit the Office of Sustainability recycling page.
+Paper, cardboard, and plastics #1-2 are recyclable in our dining centers and across campus.
+Our recycling stream is picked up by Montgomery Regional Solid Waste Authority in Christiansburg, VA.
+For more information on recycling please visit the Office of Sustainability recycling page.

 In 2008, after learning that nearly 30% less food is wasted when trays are not readily offered in Dining Centers, Dining Services removed trays from our all-you-care-to-eat facilities.
-This change began during summer 2008, during First-Year Orientation, so that incoming students would never miss trays when they arrived on campus.
-Trays are still offered for handicapped guests or other special requests.
+This has has helped to save water and prevent food waste.

 As of spring 2018 Virginia Tech Dining Services is 100% polystyrene free!
 We worked with national brands such as Chick-Fil-A and Dunkin Donuts, as well as our origional campus concepts, to eliminate foam from our waste stream.